JahnaviManchi/spacEx-Launch-Programs/spacex-master/spacex-master/README.md

 ## Spacex
-A front-end application which would help users list and browse all launches by SpaceX program.
+A front-end application which would help users list and browse all launches by SpacEx program.

 ## Installation
 To install, simply clone this repository & run the following command  `yarn` or `npm install`, this will install all the dependencies for you.